alexgheorghiu/express-4.x-local-example/README.md

 ```

 Open a web browser and navigate to [http://localhost:3000/](http://127.0.0.1:3000/)
 to see the example in action.
-Log in using username `jack` and password `secret`.
+Log in using username `ion` and password `ion`.